BasheerSience/BROptionsButton/README.md

 Nex:
 =====
-Stay tuned, more cool stuff and updates comming soon, click Watch to get the latest update for this library
+Stay tuned, more cool stuff and updates comming soon, click Watch to get the latest updates for this library

 Lincense:
 ==========